Dominate-X-Club/club-hand-book/README.md

 ### Ready to join the Dominate Club family?

-**Membership is selective.** To join our elite group, you'll need an invitation from a current member and must demonstrate your online earning potential by winning a paid bounty.
+**Membership is selective.** To join our elite group, you'll need an invitation from a current member and must demonstrate your online earning potential by winning a paid [bounty](./bounties/readme.md).

 Think you have what it takes?
 Reach out to a Dominate Club member or keep an eye out for bounty announcements!

+Read Club Membership Guidelines [here](./guidelines/how-to-become-a-member.md).

 ### Dominate X Club: Proudly Supported By Our Sponsors